Lebowski89/blog/content/roles.md

 ```

-Most of the time, the only thing differing between the roles are the paths of the directories, so it's a simple case of looping over the directory location.
-However, sometimes services may require different permissions, such as with bitnami containers.
-In these cases, it's a simple case of iterating over a list of required hashes, as below:
+Typically, the only thing differing between roles are directory paths, so it's a case of looping over directory paths.
+However, sometimes I may require different permissions (i.e, bitnami services).
+In these cases, you can iterate over a list of required hashes, as below:

 ```yaml